HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 que (IT) tal odioooo
 que tal al demoniooo
-matar a todas que resemblan scorpio
+matar a todos que resemblan scorpios

 get it allright yo
 get it allright into